-The Ministry of Social Affairs and Senior Citizens is the top-level responsible authority for the Strategy for a Stronger Civil Society.
-The strategy is currently being implemented with the 2018 rate adjustment pool (satspuljen).
+The Ministry of Social Affairs and Senior Citizens was the top-level responsible authority for the Strategy for a Stronger Civil Society.
 According to the agreement on project 3:

-- The National Board of Social Services is responsible for an exchange of experience among the participants.
+- The National Board of Social Services was responsible for an exchange of experience among the participants.

-- FriSe is responsible for developing a model of quality measurement.
+- FriSe was responsible for developing a model of quality measurement.

-- CFSA is responsible for the monitoring of the development of voluntary social work launched in the strategy and for research on how to improve the cooperation between the voluntary sector and municipalities.
+- CFSA was responsible for the monitoring of the development of voluntary social work launched in the strategy and for research on how to improve the cooperation between the voluntary sector and municipalities.